MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

                 ICoreWebView2* sender,
                 ICoreWebView2StagingFileTypePolicyCheckingEventArgs* args) -> HRESULT
             {
+                // Get the file extension for file to be saved.
+                // And create your own rules of file type policy.
                 LPWSTR extension;
-                // Get the file extension for file to be saved.
                 CHECK_FAILURE(args->get_FileExtension(&extension));
-                // Create your own rules of file type policy. if (lstrcmpW(extension, L"eml") == 0)
+                if (lstrcmpW(extension, L"eml") == 0)
-                    // Set the `SuppressDefaultPolicy` property to skip the default
+                    // Set the `SuppressDefaultPolicy` property to skip the
-                    // file type policy checking and a possible security alert dialog.
+                    // default file type policy checking and a possible security
-                    //
-                    // This will consent to save the file.
+                    // alert dialog for "eml" file.
+This will consent to
+                    // save the file.
                     CHECK_FAILURE(args->put_SuppressDefaultPolicy(TRUE));
                 if (lstrcmpW(extension, L"exe") == 0)
-                    // Set the `Cancel` property to cancel the saving directly.
+                    // Set the `Cancel` property to cancel the saving for "exe"
+                    // file directly.
+Save action will be aborted without any
-                    //
+                    // alert.
-                    // This will abort to save the file.
                     CHECK_FAILURE(args->put_Cancel(TRUE));
                 wil::com_ptr<ICoreWebView2Deferral> deferral;
                 CHECK_FAILURE(args->GetDeferral(&deferral));